-Visit us:St Andrews Street
+Visit or write to us:St Andrews Street

 - Magistrates' Court location code:

 If you have a disability and need help coming to a hearing, please contact the court or tribunal to make sure the facilities meet your specific needs or to discuss a reasonable adjustment you need.

 There are no customer parking facilities at this venue, however paid offsite parking is available on the main road at the front of the building and a car park 40 metres from the main entrance.

 A disabled ramp leads from the pavement to the main entrance of the court.
 There is a disabled access gate for entry to the foyer as a wheelchair will not fit through the security arch.
 A disabled lift is located on the ground floor for access to Court 7.
 This can be activated by security

 Assistance are welcome on site.

 Court 1 has a fixed hearing loop.
 Contact Front of house on 017541 677475.

 For Safety and Security, all users and their possessions will be searched by security when they enter the building.
 We have a security arch.
 Please alert security if you have a pacemaker.